 - Application provided by the Town.
 Initiated by the owner of the property or authorized agent. - Fee (In addition, the town shall be reimbursed by the applicant for all costs associated with the town's engineering and/or consulting services with respect to review of the rezoning amendments prior to approval.) - Existing Resource/Site Analysis Plan (conservation residential development only).
-See Appendix 2A - Yield Plan (conservation residential development only).
+See Appendix 2A. - Yield Plan (conservation residential development only).
 See Appendix 2B. - Site plan drawn to scale per chart in Appendix 2B (architect, landscape architect, or engineer licensed to practice in the state).
-Said site plan, including all additional information shown on it, shall constitute part of the application for rezoning to a conditional zoning district - Development Standards located on the site plan or as a separate notes section shall include any supporting information and text that specifies the actual use or uses intended for the property and any rules, regulations and conditions that, in addition to all predetermined requirements of this chapter, will govern the development and use of the property.
+Said site plan, including all additional information shown on it, shall constitute part of the application for rezoning to a conditional zoning district - Development Standards located on the site plan or as a separate notes section shall include any supporting information and text that specifies the actual use or uses intended for the property and any rules, regulations and conditions that, in addition to all predetermined requirements of this chapter, will govern the development and use of the property. - General Provisions - o Site Location.
+Tax parcels, existing and proposed zoning district. - Existing uses. - Statement regarding vested rights. - A detailed description of all proposed phasing of development for the project.